Have the freshest free hiking tips sent to you each month!

 Note: This textured coating should also prevent the bottle from sweating (beads of moisture on the outside) if you use it for cold beverages (fill it with ice in preparation for a hot hike, maybe).

-The bright blue color was cheerful and who knows why, but it made me smile when I saw it.
+The bright blue color was cheerful and who knows why, but it made me smile whenever I saw it.